 Have you received notice that a background reporting company has reported negative public information to your employer or prospective employer?
 You have the right to dispute false information to the background reporting company.
 If the background reporting company does not delete the false information, then you may be entitled to actual damages, including denial of employment or promotion.

-For further information on cases under the FCRA you can contact Archie Grubb or Andrew Brashier, lawyers in our firm’s Consumer Fraud and Commercial Litigation Section, at 800-898-2034.
+For further information on cases under the FCRA you can contact lawyers in our firm’s Consumer Fraud and Commercial Litigation Section at 800-898-2034.

 Sources: Information obtained from RA Micah Adkins and Fair Credit Reporting Act, 7th ed., Nat’l Consumer Law Center (2010).